 Will we still use our motorhome?

 The answer to this is a definite “Yes”.
 We’ve been pretty busy with family stuff since we came back, that’s starting to settle down now so we’re keen to get back in the saddle.
 We have been to Chester and just booked a few days in Knaresborough, North Yorkshire.
 Our plan is to explore more of the UK and we have a ferry booked to France in May.
 Touring in a motorhome is too much fun for us to say we won’t use it again.
-We won’t be full timing in our motorhome from now on but we fully intend to have a mixture of short and longer motorhome breaks in future.
+We won’t be travelling in our motorhome full time from now on but we fully intend to have a mixture of short and longer motorhome breaks in future.

 So, after living in our motorhome full time for 13 months, our motorhome has now gone into storage.
 This feels strange after seeing it every day.
 I’ll write a blog article about how to find the best motorhome storage, because I found it hard to find the perfect storage facility.